SAP-samples/teched2025-IN162/exercises/ex4/README.md

 # Exercise 4 - Integration Suite – Iflow Support Case Event to Hana Vector DB for AI Grounding

-In this exercise, we will configure an IFlow to receive the notification event that is emitted upto the creation of a Sales Order in S/4HANA with an AEM Adapter.
-Using the Sales Order ID, we will then retrieve the complete Sales Order details from the S/4HANA system.
-These details will be transformed into vector embeddings through the `text-embedding-3-small` model via SAP Generative Hub’s REST APIs.
+In this exercise, we will configure an IFlow to receive the notification event that is emitted upto the creation of a Support Case in SAP Service Cloud with an AEM Adapter.
+Unlike the case we dealt with in Exercise 3, SAP Service Cloud will emit the entire data as part of the event framework, as opposed to S/4HANA that only emitted a notification event.
+These relevant details from the Support Case event will be transformed into vector embeddings through the `text-embedding-3-small` model via SAP Generative Hub’s REST APIs.
 The resulting embeddings will be stored in a connected HANA Vector Database, enabling efficient retrieval and text summarization when queried through the Joule assistant.

 ## Exercise 4.1 - Create a package and an IFlow in your designated tenant